jpegleg/net-gargoyle/README.txt

 Start up the net-gargoyle:

-sudo ./net-gargoyle start
+sudo net-gargoyle start

 Stop net-gargoyle:

-sudo ./net-gargoyle stop
+sudo net-gargoyle stop

 The connection collection happens at a default rate of 0.1 seconds per connection + (usually) small amount of time.
 With that,